jtmoney007/Examples/KubernetesExamples/SecretsConsoleApp/readme.md

 - .NET SDK installed on your local machine.
 - A running Kubernetes cluster.
 - `kubectl` configured to communicate with your cluster.
-- Basic knowledge of Kubernetes concepts, including ConfigMaps.
+- Basic knowledge of Kubernetes concepts, including Secrets.

 ## Usage